djipco/fullscreenmanager/README.md

 By design, navigating to another page, changing tabs, reloading the page, or switching to another application will exit full screen mode.

+To enter fullscreen mode from within an `iframe`, you need to add some attributes on the `iframe tag`.

+    <iframe src="x.html" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

 #### Home page & Documentation ####

 This library is also available on the [author's site](http://cote.cc/projects/fullscreenmanager/ "FullScreenManager").
 The full API documentation can be [viewed online](http://cote.cc/w/wp-content/uploads/projects/fullscreenmanager/doc/classes/FullScreenManager.html "Documentation")